 - Object Children

 - List the object children.
-If the Collections option is enabled, we will see the object children even if the children are not in the collection.
-However the outliner draws them in a dashed line.
+If the Collections option is enabled, you will see the object children even if the children are not in the collection.
+However the Outliner shows them as a dashed line.

 - Allows you to filter out certain data-blocks currently present in the scene.